Exxon, Rosneft wrap up major strategic deal

 The wide-ranging deal will grant Rosneft access to three projects in North America, where Exxon is developing hard-to-recover reserves in West Texas, the Canadian province of Alberta and in the Gulf of Mexico.

-The two companies will also seek to transfer know-how from those projects to develop Rosneft's own vast reserves of tight oil trapped in non-porous rocks like shale at three of its biggest fields in Western Siberia.
+The two companies will also seek to transfer know-how from those projects to develop Rosneft's own vast reserves of so-called 'tight' oil trapped in non-porous rocks like shale at three of its biggest fields in Western Siberia.

 "Today really is a historic day ... it marks the beginning of a new and broader relationship between our companies," Exxon CEO Rex Tillerson told a signing ceremony hosted by Prime Minister Vladimir Putin at his Novo-Ogaryovo residence outside Moscow.